acubeLab/k2tree/README.md

 ## Compression formats

-By default the representation consist of the traditional $k^2$-tree with each internal node represented by 4 bits denotin whether each of the four submatrices contains some nonzeros or not.
+By default the representation consist of the traditional $k^2$-tree with each internal node represented by 4 bits denoting whether each of the four submatrices contains some nonzeros or not.
 The leaves of the tree store explicitly 2x2 matrices still using 4 bits.
 In addition, since the nibble `0000` can never appear as node or leaf, we use it to denote that the correponding submatrix contains only `1`s: as a result such nodes are leaves.
 The speciality of this implementation is that the tree node are stored in depth first order; so we call this representation Plain Depth First (PDF) format.

 Using the option `-x` in `k2sparse.x` one can prevent the use of `0000` to denote a submatrix of all `1`s which is therefore encoded with the usual rules, but there is no good reason to do that since representing compactly all `1`s submatrices saves space and running time for some operations.